Skip to content

 When to use it

-• When benchmarking terminal-based agent performance
+• When conducting research on agent performance in CLI environments.

 When not to use it